 Now that we have chickens of our own I wanted to find some really special ways of celebrating their eggs.
 When I remembered those beautiful purple pickled eggs, I knew that was it.

 It happens to be Prickly Pear fruit season here in Arizona, not beet season, so I thought it would be fun to try using them to color and flavor the pickled eggs.
-Oh, and I also decided that since I’m doing one small batch of purple eggs, why not make another one of yellow eggs using Turmeric — I try to fit that into a lot of our meals because of its anti inflammatory qualities.
+Oh, and I also decided that since I’m doing one small batch of purple eggs, why not make another one of yellow eggs using Turmeric — I try to fit that into a lot of our meals because of its anti inflammatory qualities (check out these amazing turmeric supplements if you want to learn more.)
 Turns out they were both great!

 All you need are some boiled eggs.

 Through years of making boiled eggs and trying to find the key to making them easy to peel, I’ve come to the conclusion that it all has to do with NOT using the freshest eggs.
 Over time eggs lose moisture, causing them to shrink inside a bit. that is the key to easy-peel eggs.
 I leave my eggs on the counter all the time, so after a few days of that I can be assured of easy-peel eggs.

 Once they are boiled, cooled and peeled, place them in a bowl in the fridge while you make the pickling solution.

 Place 5-7 prickly pear fruit into a blender and blend until they are nice and puréed.
 No need to add water.
 Oh, use tongs because those little glochids are painful.

 Pour the purée into a bowl fitted with a mesh strainer to catch the seeds and pulp.
 Isn’t this color gorgeous?
 Use a spoon to lightly press the juice through.
 You’ll end up with about 1/2 cup of juice.
 More or less is fine.